 Breaking Down the Vinyl Grading System

 Evaluating vinyl grades relies on a set of criteria that includes looking for scratches, scuffs, warps, and any other anomalies that could affect play.
 A visual vinyl surface inspection is the first step, looking at the record under a strong light to identify any imperfections.
-However, visual inspection alone isn't enough; one must also play the record to listen for any noise or sound quality issues that are not visible to the eye.
+Visual inspection alone isn't enough; one must also play the record to listen for any noise or sound quality issues that are not visible.
 The combination of these assessments forms the basis of the vinyl grading standards.

 The Role of Sleeve Condition in Vinyl Grading System